The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 The Citroen Berlingo provides a gargantuan amount of space for a very affordable price, so if those two things sit at the top of your wishlist, it’s hard to beat.
 It’s reasonably comfortable and quiet to drive, too, and it’s packed with some really clever storage solutions.
-The looks won’t be to everyone’s taste, and neither will the rather cheap-feeling interior, but otherwise, it’s an excellent family car.
 The bigger XL version is similarly good, and the roomiest seven-seater on sale today.

 - Absolutely tons of space and a big boot

 - Affordable prices

 The Citroen Berlingo is very aggressively priced for a car of this size, so if you’re looking to maximise the amount of space you get for your money, it looks like a really good bet.
 It doesn’t do too badly on resale values, either, which has a big effect on keeping down your overall costs throughout your ownership period.
 Fuel and emissions figures are also among the better ones in the class, so you win there, too.
 Overall, then, the Berlingo makes a cost-effective family car.